hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Communication-Protocols/UDS.md

 ---
 This service may be used to control communication of a server.

-The following are standardized control types, which may be extended with VM-specific session(s).
+The following are standardized control types, which may be extended with VM-defined type(s).
 * Enable RX and TX (ID: `0x0`)
 * Enable RX and Disable TX (ID: `0x1`)
 * Disable RX and Enable TX (ID: `0x2`)